-- leaking gas from stove or heating unit, peeling lead-based paint, recent fire in living quarters or building, hot water/steam leaks from radiators, exposed or broken electrical wires - dangerous substances (e.g., chemicals) or dangerous objects (e.g., guns, weapons) stored in unlocked shelves or cabinets or in area that is accessible to child - no guards on open windows, broken or missing windows, unprotected stairways - child does not have a place of residence or the family is experiencing acute shelter problems (e.g., no heat in winter).
-This may include a family living in non-traditional residence (e.g., living in tents, cars, underground garages). - unsafe sleeping arrangements for infants (e.g., sharing a sleep surface, cluttered unsafe crib or other unsafe baby equipment) - lack of working smoke detectors and/or carbon monoxide detectors child lacks many basic and essential items of clothes or apparel for the season (e.g., woolen clothes in summer or light cotton clothes in winter, no mitts or hat in winter, no or inappropriate footwear such as sandals in winter) to protect child from the elements
+- leaking gas from stove or heating unit, peeling lead-based paint, recent fire in living quarters or building, hot water/steam leaks from radiators, exposed or broken electrical wires - dangerous substances (e.g., chemicals) or dangerous objects (e.g., guns, weapons) stored in unlocked shelves or cabinets or in area that is accessible to child - no guards on open windows, broken or missing windows, unprotected stairways - child does not have a place of residence, or the family is experiencing acute shelter problems (e.g., no heat in winter).
+This may include a family living in non-traditional residence (e.g., living in tents, cars, underground garages). - lack of working smoke detectors and/or carbon monoxide detectors - unsafe sleeping arrangements for infants (e.g., sharing a sleep surface, cluttered unsafe crib, or other unsafe baby equipment)